-- When your child is upset, think through possible solutions-she may be hungry, tired, soiled, uncomfortable, or sick. - Your child may just want your attention.
-Once you have calmed your child, think about the movements and sounds he was making.
-Over time, you will notice patterns in your child's movements and sounds and the kinds of things he needs. - Gently rock, stroke, hold, or sing to your child.
-Provide skin-to-skin contact to stimulate and comfort your newborn baby.
+\ When your child is upset, think through possible solutions-he or she may be hungry, tired, soiled, uncomfortable, or sick.

+\ Your child may just want your attention.
+Once you have calmed your child, think about the movements and sounds he or she was making.
+Over time, you will notice patterns in your child's movements and sounds and the kinds of things he or she needs.